Bikatr7/EasyTL/README.md

 pip install easytl
 ```

-Then, you can translate Japanese text using by importing the global client.
+Then, you can translate text using by importing the global client.

 For example, with DeepL: